industrial-edge/notifier-api/README.md

 This how to shows two ways of using the Notifier OpenAPI.

 First it is described how to implement a JavaScript app in Docker including the Notifier OpenAPI.
 The app calculates and monitors a KPI value.
-Therefore the user can define two input tags that are coming from S7 Connector, as well as a min and max limit of the KPI value.
+Therefore the user can define two input tags that are coming from OPC UA Connector, as well as a min and max limit of the KPI value.
 In case these limits are passed, the app sends a notification to the Notifier app on the IED.

 ![overview-js](docs/graphics/overviewjs.png)